 Greyhound racing is a business, an industry that has a sole focus on making money and profits.
 The dogs that are no longer able to race through injury or even underperformance, are discarded on a ‘kill to order’ basis.
 There are mass graves where dogs are dumped and further reports in the UK speak of the horrifying conditions these animals suffer in.

 Government regulations in 2010 addressed many of the issues and problems about the woeful inadequacy within the sport and the gambling that takes part.
 Here are the shocking facts behind greyhound racing within the UK and before we share this with you, let us not forget that horseracing also is not without its problems.
-Betting on animals is just plain wrong, immoral, and unfortunately, all too human not humane.
+Betting on animals is just plain wrong, immoral (such as betting on roulette wheel but even worst), and unfortunately, all too human not humane.

 * Dogs used for racing spent 95% of their time inside small kennels with no social contact and if they are paired up, they are constantly muzzled which is further distress for them to bare.